sanjumittal/Titanic-Survival-Prediction/README.md

 🔹 Try different ML algorithms (Logistic Regression, XGBoost)
 🔹 Hyperparameter tuning for better accuracy
 🔹 Feature engineering to extract more insights

----
-### 📩 **Contributions & Feedback**
-If you find any improvements or suggestions, feel free to open an issue or a pull request! 🚀